kjwilcox/digital_heist/README.md

 the art and music assets myself, but I certainly would welcome help on this front.

-If anyone has any better ideas for hosting the data assets for the game, let me know.
-I have read that is it is inadvisable to store any amount of binary data in a git repository

 This game has the following dependencies: